What is an executor of a will?

 Although the roles of executor and beneficiary are quite distinct, it is usually appropriate for adult children to be appointed as executors if they are beneficiaries for the sake of convenience and for the practical and efficient administration of the estate.

+Yes, an executor can be a beneficiary in a will.
+It is common for adult children to be executors for their deceased parents, whilst also being a beneficiary.
 Although it is usually appropriate to appoint beneficiaries as executors in these cases, difficulties can arise where only some of the beneficiaries are appointed as executors.
 In those cases, tensions can arise during the administration of the estate.

 In cases where you are considering nominating adult children as beneficiaries, it is not only wise to carefully consider your own family dynamic but, importantly, to also think carefully about the best choice of executors and how likely they will be to “do the right thing”.
 While it is not possible to make perfect choices in these cases it is, at least, important to think carefully about the potential consequences of these choices which can occasionally become complex.